Susritha96/project-management/docs/projectmanagementplan.md

  <h4> 4.1.1.1 Project Charter:</h4>
 Project Title: PM Tutorials<br>
 Project Start Date: 05/17/2019<br>
-Project Objectives: This is a web application that allow user to take the quiz on project quality management 		knowledge area and three process groups (Planning, executing and monitoring and controlling).<br>
+Project Objectives: This is a web application that allow user to take the quiz on project quality management 		knowledge area and three process groups (Planning, executing and monitoring and controlling).<br><br>

 Roles and Responsibilities:<br>